cypriendz/Data-Structures-University-Project-Java/README.md

-# Data Structure Univeristy Projects in Java
+# Data Structure Projects in Java
 This is a collection of projects completed for Umass Amherst's Data Structures course.